jillichrome/dw-practical-upcoming-elections/javascript/README.md

 In elections.js, the api url is built to match the OCD-ID corresponding to the user's form inputs.
 The url is used for a GET request to Democracy Works Elections API.
-Any upcoming elections and corresponding dates are then displayed on the page with a POST call.
+Any upcoming elections are then displayed on the page with a POST call.